evelion-apps/dawn/README.md

 # Dawn

-> A daily planner for e-ink displays
+> A daily planner optimized for e-ink displays

 Built on Next.js.
 Powered by Puppeteer.